 How we spend our money

-Our accounting period runs from 1 September to 31 August each year, with audited accounts published in April.
+Our accounting period runs from 1 September to 31 August each year, with audited accounts published in February.

-A record year
+A successful year

 You can find more information on the different ways in which we work with families here.